Skilled Nursing Facility (SNF) Quality Reporting Program (QRP)

 - IMPACT Act of 2014 Data Standardization & Cross Setting Measures webpage

 What happens if quality data isn’t reported?

-The IMPACT Act also amends section 1886(e)(6) of the Act, requiring that, bBeginning fiscal year (FY) 2018 and each subsequent rate year, if a SNF fails to submit the required quality data, the SNF will be subject to a two (2) percentage point reduction in the annual payment update.
+The IMPACT Act also amends section 1886(e)(6) of the Act, requiring that, beginning fiscal year (FY) 2018 and each subsequent rate year, if a SNF fails to submit the required quality data, the SNF will be subject to a two percentage (2%) point reduction in the Annual Payment Update.